LuanWH/cs2102-booking-system/Final Repo/final Report.md

 #####Component and Technologies Used
 ***
 ###### User Interface
-In order to constrcut an effeictive uer interface for our web applications, we have applied a right mix of a variaty of technologies including HTML, CSS and Javascript.
+In order to constrcut an effeictive uer interface for our web applications, we have applied a right mix of a variaty of technologies including HTML, CSS, Javascript and Ajax.
 We are aimed to implement a well-thought-out interaction design that reflects the perspective of our users and curtail to their needs.

 ###### Web Server

-###### Server page language
+We use PHP as server page language,

 ###### Database
+Oracle SQL is used as database in our web application.

 #####Database Schema

 #####Functionalites & SQL implementation
 ***